Significant or recurring characters on Community who are either Greendale students or Greendale faculty members.

 - Empty Shell: He has little else except his catch phrase.

-- Everyone Went to School Together: May or may not have attended the same high school as Annie and Troy.
-(The revelation is from the 'gas leak' year.)
+- Everyone Went to School Together: It's revealed in the (controversial) fourth season that he went to the same high school as Annie and Troy.

 - Heroic BSoD: Forcing him to never say "POP-POP!" again will drive him into an identity crisis as he tries to invent a new catchphrase.